Textrux/website/docs/architecture.md

 **Rules for How Groups Are Formed** _(Metaphor: Gravel Beds)_

-This layer defines the fundamental grouping rules that operate on the binary filled/empty cells:
+This layer defines the fundamental grouping rules that operate on the substrate elements (binary filled/empty cells in the case of Textrux):

 **In Textrux's Implementation**:

-- **8-Connected Proximity Grouping**: Filled cells that are adjacent (including corners: N, S, E, W, NE, NW, SE, SW) form natural groups
-- **Density-Based Clustering**: Cells close together spatially are considered related through their expanded outline
+- **Proximity Grouping**: The basic grouping strategy of Textrux is proximity (as opposed to content similarity, bounding areas, alignment, symmetry, etc )
-- **Pre-Shape Analysis**: Groups are formed before we try to understand what shapes they make
+- **Pre-Shape Analysis**: Groups are formed before we try to understand what constructs they make

 **Why This Matters**: This layer creates the raw material that higher layers will interpret as meaningful structures.
-The 8-connected rule means that diagonally adjacent filled cells are considered part of the same aggregate, enabling recognition of more complex spatial patterns.

 ### Layer 3: Foundations

 **Recognizable Base Shapes** _(Metaphor: Cinder Blocks)_

-The foundation layer takes aggregated groups and identifies them as basic, nameable shapes based on how many empty rectangular perimeters can be drawn around them:
+The foundation layer takes aggregates/groups and identifies them as basic, nameable containers based on how many empty rectangular perimeters can be drawn around them:

 **In Textrux's Implementation**:

-**Blocks**: Created when **2 empty rectangular perimeters** can be drawn around filled cells
+**Blocks**: Found when **2 empty rectangular perimeters** can be drawn around (but not inside) filled cells

 - Think of it as: filled cells with 2 layers of "breathing room" around them
 - Blocks represent major structural units that are well-separated from other content

-**Cell Clusters**: Created when **1 empty rectangular perimeter** can be drawn around filled cells
+**Cell Clusters**: Found inside Blocks when **1 empty rectangular perimeter** can be drawn around (but not inside) a set of filled cells

 - Think of it as: filled cells with 1 layer of "breathing room" around them
 - Cell clusters are sub-units within blocks, representing more tightly grouped content
 - Each block contains one or more cell clusters

+**Cell Subclusters**: Sets of filled cells within a cell cluster that are **contiguous** (another filled cell can be found in one of the 8 cells in its immediate perimeter)

+- These are the often irregularly shaped "chunks" of filled cells within a cell cluster

-**Block Subclusters**: Formed when blocks are close enough that their "frames" interact
+**Block Subclusters**: Formed when blocks are close enough that their "frames" and/or "borders" overlap the same region

 - **Linked**: When the frames of two blocks overlap
 - **Locked**: When the frame of one block overlaps the border of another